GarrettBrown-dev/GarrettBrown-dev/README.md

 📃 About Me:
 - 😄 Pronouns: ** he/him **
-- 🌱 I’m currently learning ... ⚡ Angular and Typescript! ⚡
+- 🌱 I’m currently learning ... ⚡ Processing, Angular, P5 and Typescript! ⚡
 - 👣 Next steps for me ... interning with Hubb Software!! 🦾
 - 💬 Ask me about Gaming, Metal and Electronic Music, or my pups! 🍹